Aqua Luna Hong Kong Victoria Harbour

 Having spent the majority of my life in Hong Kong, I feel it is my duty to appoint myself an enthusiastic ambassador for this beautiful city.
-There are some common misconceptions about Hong Kong (no, it’s not part of Japan – and yes, I have actually been asked if I speak Japanese on multiple occasions) but also some cool facts that you might not know.
+There are some very common misconceptions about Hong Kong (no, it’s not part of Japan – and yes, I have seriously actually been asked on multiple occasions if I speak Japanese) but also some cool facts that you might not know.

-• The local currency is the Hong Kong dollar.
-The exchange rate is typically US$1 to HK$7.6, or 1 Euro to HK$9.5.
+💱 The local currency is the Hong Kong dollar.
 Most places accept Visa or Mastercard, and I’d say 40-50% of places will also accept American Express.
 There are tons of ATM machines around Hong Kong, just make sure you’ve enabled international withdrawal or your card has the “Plus” or “Cirrus” logo on the back.

-• Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
-Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
-Here are some of my favourite boutique hotels in Hong Kong, or you can click here to book accommodation in Hong Kong.
+🛏️ Booking hotels in Hong Kong: Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
+Look into hotel in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!

 Traveling to Hong Kong for the first time?
 Click here for for the most iconic sights and must-see places to add to your Hong Kong itinerary!

-11 things you should know before traveling to Hong Kong
+15 things to know before traveling to Hong Kong

 There are many stereotypes about Hong Kong (most of which simply aren’t true), and many of these facts about the city I call home are sure to surprise you.
 Here is what to know before going to Hong Kong – spread the word!